 - Gardner Street - From West Blithedale Avenue to Corte Madera Avenue.

-In order to minimize impacts from the construction project, PG&E plans to coordinate the construction with a phased approach so that only targeted sections will be under construction at any given time.
+In order to minimize impacts from the construction project, PG&E coordinates the construction with a phased approach so that only targeted sections are under construction at any given time.

 If you have any questions or concerns specific to this project please call PG&E:

 - Customer Care Representative Aaron Murphy - 707-577-1062

 - All other PG&E related questions - 1-800-743-5000

 - If you smell gas - 1-800-743-5000 (24/7)